wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - Collection = [20, 20, 20, 20, 20, 20]

 # method: `checkIfPlayerOwnsTerritory(territory: TerritoryType, player: PlayerColor): boolean`
+Note: communication is done STRICTLY through the graph to check for ownership.
+Our player's territories owned are merely for our TradeInParser to "plug" in to.

 ## BVA Step 1
 Input: A territory that's in question whether the given player owns it